hitachi-vantara/hv-playbooks-vspone-block/create-multiple-data-volumes/Readme.md

-# Ansible Playbook: Create Multiple Data Volumes With Host Paths
+# Ansible Playbook: Create Multiple Data Volumes
 # Overview
 An enterprise-class configuration typically requires a large number of volumes.
 The playbook, creates multiple volumes with specific parameters such as ADR, no-ADR, size, and naming.